(Health care professionals: see National POLST Form for professionals.)

 This video explains why someone might or might not want to have a feeding tube.

-Review our What to Know Before Talking About POLST guide and talk to your health care provider if you think you want a POLST form.
-If you have a POLST form, look at Your POLST.
-Finally, take a look at our additional patient resources.
+Review What to Know Before Talking About POLST (PDF) and talk to your health care provider if you think you want a POLST form.
+If you already have a POLST form, see Your POLST to learn how to interpret what it means.
+Finally, you may want to look at additional patient resources.